You’ll be surprised to know that a 24-hour smoothie place is a good business in several markets.

 You are a Smoothie Bar and Convenience Store

 Smoothie Bars are the new coffee shops, while convenience stores are the future of groceries.
-The market shares of smoothie bars and convenience stores are on a sharp rise, making sense for them to combine forces.
+The market shares of smoothie bars like Smoothie King and convenience stores are on a sharp rise, making sense for them to combine forces.

 In the 2020 consumer report of Information Resource Inc. (IRI), it was determined that the buying public prioritizes saving time, effort, and money during grocery trips.

 Weekly grocery trips have become a century-old household chore after the first World War, where people look forward to a weekly ration of frozen food and other supplies.
 Following the war, army food such as Pik-Nik made it to grocery shelves.

 However, today’s population exhibits more confidence in America’s food security and considers itself financially stable.
 People still visit the groceries on weekends.
 But within the week, they browse the internet, get food delivery, and go to the convenience store.

 C-store visits are less about finding food to eat, and more about taking a break, enjoying a bit of retail therapy, and finding things that provide comfort.
 Beverages comprise 20-30 percent of convenience store sales and smoothies are the hottest beverages in town.

 Late Night Food Delivery is Popular in Your Area

 One of the most successful industries during the pandemic was food delivery.
 Generating $8 billion in gross revenue in 2018 in the US alone, the industry is predicted to more than double its numbers by 2025.